 Better, thanks to its DSP functions (Enhanced DSP like IDBT and contour and several others) the Mark-V is able to extract the weakest signals from the background hash where most of its competitors fail.

-But as we explained on previous page, if we install hardware options like Inrad mechanical filters to improve the signal quality, then old very good models remain in competition like Yaesu FT-1000MP Mark V or ICOM IC-756PROIII that shows an improved 3d order Intercept Point (see this graph of IP3 and IMD) and globally excellent performances.
+But as we explained previously, if we install hardware options like Inrad mechanical filters to improve the signal quality, then old very good models remain in competition like Yaesu FT-1000MP Mark V or ICOM IC-756PROIII that shows an improved 3d order Intercept Point (see this graph of IP3 and IMD) and globally excellent performances.

 On the other side, using integrated circuits, if the digital filters enveloppe is badly programmed it can sometimes looks more like a gaussian curve than to a square wave, with such specs that the weak signals are not completely filtered at both extremes of the filter passband; they will capture the AGC and will still be heard.
 In these conditions you can never reach performances of a Collins mechanical filter.

 For decades Collins or Inrad filters, internal of external, have proven their quality.
 Of course such filters are expensive, from 150 € to more than 250 € per filter, and you need as much filters as you have bands to work.
 An all set of such filters can cost more than 600 €.

 Now take the DSP noise reduction filters for example, that we found in most RTX.
 They are powerful features that no ham could no more bypass.
 In usual conditions, the adjustable noise blanker of Ten-Tec ORION (now replaced by Omni VII), the one of Yaesu FT-1000MP Mark-V or Yaesu FT-DX1200 is one of the best that you could hear.